 According to World Bank statistics, 48 percent live in an urban region, but this percentage varies greatly according to the country.
 Communities in urban centres generally have better living conditions.
 However, urban migration also exposes them to greater marginalization with little access to land.

-The employment situation of indigenous communities reveals a prevalence of precariousness and low-skilled jobs, as can be seen in the figure in the annex.
+The employment situation of indigenous communities reveals a prevalence of precariousness and low-skilled jobs.
 The limited employment of indigenous communities has been within these kinds of employment relationship, which is the result of the threat of climate change to their livelihoods.
 Indigenous peoples bear a disproportionate burden of the negative impacts of climate change.
 For example, the indigenous peoples of Gran Chaco have sought employment in mining activities that offer precarious and seasonal paid work alongside hunting and harvesting activities.

 With respect to access to education, there has been an increase in schooling throughout Latin America as a result of the construction of schools in the communities.
 However, indigenous peoples are the group with the least access.
 In Brazil, less than 1 percent of the indigenous population has access to higher education, 2.1 percent to secondary school and 20.5 percent to primary education in communities.
 Differences in access to education are much lower than in the rest of the population, and vary greatly between communities: for example, 15 percent of the Mapuche communities in Argentina have access to higher education, while the same figure stands at 0.5 percent for the Wichi communities in the north.
 It is the population with the highest drop-out rate due to child labour and exploitation.